 Keyword vs. Brand/URL vs. Click Here Anchor Texts: What Do Users Prefer?

-Since SEO is a fast-changing field where best practices are often based on correlative data, it’s sometimes difficult to pin down definitive best practices.
+Since digital marketing Agency is a fast-changing field where best practices are often based on correlative data, it’s sometimes difficult to pin down definitive best practices.
 Anchor text is one such element of SEO.
-Since data emerged suggesting that Google was Penguin-slapping websites based (at least in part) on anchor text profiles, anchor text optimization has been put under the microscope.
+Since data emerged suggesting that Google was Penguin-slapping websites based (at least in part) on anchor text profiles, anchor text optimization has been put under the microscope, there are companies as Sproutbox Media SEO that take advantages of this for their SEO efforts.
 Popular theories/practices include:

 - Penguin penalized sites for over-using keyword anchor texts

 - Brand/URL anchor texts are natural

 - Generic anchors like “click here” are needed

 - Google discourages URL and generic anchor texts

 - Keyword anchor texts are best because they help users know what the link is offering (While I haven’t seen this espoused by major publications, it seems rather popular among commenters who are reluctant to move away from keyword anchor texts.)